mariosotil/river-framework/README.md

 Version 0.3.0
 - Moved wrappers (lotus-domino, org-openntf-domino, and com-couchbase-lite) to their own repos
+- Stopped to support IBM Notes until finish the redesign of the library

 Version 0.2.11
 - Eliminate the dependencies to joda-time and ini4j to make easier the use of the libraries